Skip to main

 When you work with the team at Bosch Australia Manufacturing Solutions, you gain access to:

-• Bosch’s global network: As part of the Bosch Group, our team can leverage the experts and resources from Bosch’s vast network of global centres of excellence.
+• Bosch’s global network: As part of the Bosch Group, our local team leverages the immense resources and expertise of Bosch’s global Centres of Excellence, bringing international best practices to Australian projects.

-• Proven track record: With Bosch being a former manufacturer in Australia ourselves, we understanding of the complexities and challenges faced by Australian manufacturers.
-We have delivered hundreds of successful projects for a wide range of clients, helping them to improve efficiency, reduce costs, and enhance product quality.
+• A proven manufacturing pedigree: Having been a major manufacturer in Australia ourselves, we possess a unique, first-hand understanding of the complexities and challenges faced by local industry.
+We have successfully delivered hundreds of projects, helping our partners improve efficiency, reduce operational costs, and enhance product quality.

 Bosch Australia Manufacturing Solutions team